ibm-cloud-docs/cis/about-rule-sets.md

 * `root`: Used for a phase entry point ruleset at the instance level
 * `zone`: Used for a phase entry point ruleset at the zone level

-For instructions on deploying rulesets using entry point rulesets for WAF managed rules, refer to [Deploying managed rulesets](/docs/cis?topic=cis-deploying-rule-sets).
+For instructions on deploying rulesets using entry point rulesets for WAF managed rules, see [Deploying managed rulesets](/docs/cis?topic=cis-deploying-rule-sets).
 To learn how to override rulesets with entry point rulesets, see [Overriding managed rulesets](/docs/cis?topic=cis-overriding-rulesets&interface=cli).